jconnelly/Blockchain/README.md

 * Show existing phone numbers that have been entered into the system.
     * The main page of the application should show a listing of one to many new records in the "Current Robocall Records" frame
+    * Each individual number entered should have its own row in the frame, containing the robocall phone number, the times it has been entered into the system and an indicator for whether number has been sent to the FTC
+    * Each row should contain the following data:
+        * Label: Robocall Number
+        * Under the "Robocall Number" label will be a data driven label containing the robocall number

 * Show existing phone numbers by the amount of times(count) they have been entered into the system.
+    * The main page, Current Robocall Records frame, should contain a number, driven by the phone number record count, that show the amount of times people have entered the number
+        * Label: Calls Cataloged
+        * Under the "Calls Cataloged" label will be a data driven label containing the number of time a number has been recorded to the blockchain

 * Show whether that phone number has been reported and sent to the FTC.
     * The main page, Current Robocall Records frame, should contain a checkbox, showing whether or not the caller ID number has been reported to the FTC or not.
+        * Label: Reported?
+        * Under the "Reported?" label will be a checkbox indicating where the number has been reported to the FTC

 * Generate a form to send to the FTC directly that contains additional information necessary on the form, ie: Phone number, time of call, type of phone recieved on, and location (city/zipcode).
+    * Clicking the "Generate an FTC Report" button will take the user to the generate report page, where they have the ability to create their own one-off report

 #### Tasks
+(TO DO:  Add in the task list and grid)

 #### Testing Requirements
+(TO DO:  Add in the testing overview)

 ## 3. Blockchain Architecture
 The application would be an Ethereum based application as there is no need for a permissioned blockchain.
 This is a fairly straight-forward application that doesn't need to maintain or even contain any personal identifiable information (PII).